boivie/lovebeat/docs/alerters.rst

 ========

-You can setup lovebeat to send mails or issue outgoing webhooks (HTTP POST) to your web service whenever a view changes state.
-This is done on a view by modifying the configuration file.
+You can setup lovebeat to send mails or issue outgoing webhooks (HTTP POST) to your web service whenever an alarm changes state.
+This is done on an alarm by modifying the configuration file.

 Send Mail